drexed/active_object/README.md

 ActiveObject is a collection of commonly used object helpers in a ruby based project.

-`Rails Safe` = methods extracted from rails but that do not override that rails method.

 Highly recommended extensions:
   * **Hash:** Hashie - https://github.com/intridea/hashie
   * **String:** Escape Utils - https://github.com/brianmario/escape_utils